Roll, 'dillos, roll.

 Different Reading Methods

 Beneath the Surface?
 Different reading applications call for different reading methods.
 The sights and sounds entering human space in the digital era include books, audio books, videos and informative Web content.

 Open Water?
 Writers must weigh content against the trending advantages and expectations for tech speed.
 To do otherwise with communications, applications or materials may alienate prospective audiences.

 The Seedy Side?
 Frustrating bounce rates measure loss of site navigators after partial views of a page.
 Content may repel digital-age human traffic.
 Browsers react to repetitiveness by triggering an alert to stop the script.

 Palace Intrigue?
 People catch ideas leaping at them.
 Speed readers get annoyed with text mindlessly crawling across space and time.
 Moore's law correctly predicted processor power would double every two years.

 Hill Crop?
 Writers must understand online formats.
 Web surfers expect defined text areas for titles, headings and paragraphs.
-They follow different fonts, sizes, styles, borders and colors to extract highlights.
+They follow different fonts, sizes, styles, borders or colors to extract highlights.

 Speed Reading Hurts Comprehension

 Ticket to Ride?
 Consumers expect greater velocity and automation.
 Computers, cellphones, vehicles and appliances interact with users in ever-faster new ways.
 Leafing through pages lags behind voice and virtual reality.

 Sour Orange?
 Few modern readers endure long or convoluted texts.
-Viewers quickly leave online content offering no immediate information or structure against which to reflect and build strength.
+Viewers quickly leave online content offering no immediate information or structure against which to reflect or build strength.

 A Mighty Force?
 The need for speed is applied to most visual materials.
 Speed-building applications require practice.
 Haste is contrary to acquiring vocabulary, researching or making sense of content.

 Mapped Out?
 Computerized speed-accelerating applications are based on screen presentations.
 An audience may be attracted by the introduction of familiar tech formats into printed materials.
 These may accelerate skimming.

 Hot Seat?
 There is no time to waste.
 Too many places to go, too many things to do and too little time are forcing people to rush through information.
 Little of what they view may register for later recall.